ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 ### Installing on Windows

 [Download the MSI file](/downloads) and double-click on it to launch the installer.
-The installer guides you through the installation process and installs the Ballerina distribution in the `C:\Program Files\Ballerina\` directory.
+The installer guides you through the installation process and installs the Ballerina distribution in the `C:/Program Files/Ballerina/` directory.

-The installer should put the `C:\Program Files\Ballerina\<ballerina-directory>\bin` directory in your PATH environment variable.
+The installer should put the `C:/Program Files/Ballerina/<BALLERINA-DIRECTORY>/bin` directory in your PATH environment variable.
 You may have to restart any open command prompts for the change to take effect.

 ### Installing on Linux